-When Greenplum Database High Availability is enabled, there are two types of segment instances: primary and mirror.
+When Greenplum Database High Availability is enabled, there are two types of segments: primary and mirror.
 Each primary segment has one corresponding mirror segment.
-A primary segment instance receives requests from the master to make changes to the segment data and then replicates those changes to the corresponding mirror.
+A primary segment receives requests from the master to make changes to the segment's database and then replicates those changes to the corresponding mirror.
 If Greenplum Database detects that a primary segment has failed or become unavailable, it changes the role of its mirror segment to primary segment and the role of the unavailable primary segment to mirror segment.
 Transactions in progress when the failure occurred roll back and must be restarted.
-The administrator must then recover the mirror segment, allow the mirror to synchronize with the current primary segment, and then exchange the primary and mirror segments so they are in their preferred roles.
+The administrator must then recover the mirror segment, allow the mirror to syncronize with the current primary segment, and then exchange the primary and mirror segments so they are in their preferred roles.

-Spread mirroring can be specified during system initialization.
-This configuration spreads each host’s mirrors over multiple hosts so that if any single host fails, no other host will have more than one mirror promoted to an active primary segment.
+Spread mirroring spreads each host's mirrors over multiple hosts so that if any single host fails, no other host will have more than one mirror promoted to the active primary segment.
 Spread mirroring is possible only if there are more hosts than segments per host.
 Figure 2 illustrates the placement of mirrors in a spread segment mirroring configuration.

 Parent topic: Overview of Greenplum Database High Availability